aniketsahu115/Vintara-Deploy/VERCEL_DEPLOYMENT.md

 This guide will help you deploy the Vintara DeFi Protocol frontend to Vercel with all contract integrations working.

+## ⚠️ **Important Fix Applied**

+The `package.json` has been cleaned to remove Hardhat dependencies that were causing build conflicts.
+The frontend now uses only the necessary dependencies for React/Vite deployment.

 ## 📋 Prerequisites

 - GitHub account